drshahizan/HPDP/assignment/submission/ass1/KHUCHIN/case_study1a/readme.md

 2. D- → 1,029
 3. D → 1,681

-The percentage of students who pass is 63.30%, or 70,594 students, and the percentage of students who fail is 36.70%, or 40,925 students.
+The percentage of students who pass is 63.30% or 70,594 students, and the percentage of students who fail is 36.70%, or 40,925 students.
 Approximately half of the students passed the examination, while the remaining students did not meet the required standard to pass the examination.
+We can conclude that half of the students who take the examination have passed the exam and most of them get A grade.

 ## Contribution 🛠️